Custer State Park

 - Twenty-two miles of the Centennial Trail run through Custer State Park, featuring views of many of Custer’s unique and most beautiful aspects.
 Trailheads located at Iron Creek, Badger Hole and French Creek.

-Throughout summer and early fall, Custer State Park offers a variety of naturalist programs – including guided nature walks, evening programs, gold panning demonstration and kid-specific activities – in efforts to increase natural and cultural awareness.
+Throughout summer and early fall, Custer State Park offers a variety of naturalist programs – including guided nature walks, evening programs, and kid-specific activities – in efforts to increase natural and cultural awareness.
 Check in at one of the Visitor Centers for information about current programs.

 Annual Buffalo Roundup